-YVETTE OSTOLAZA is a member of Sidley’s Management and Executive Committees, the managing partner of the Dallas office and global co-leader of the Litigation practice.
+YVETTE OSTOLAZA is a member of Sidley’s Management and Executive Committees, the managing partner of the Dallas office, global co-leader of the Litigation practice and a member of the firm’s COVID-19 Task Force.
 She has developed a national reputation as a versatile lawyer who excels in all aspects of complex disputes and investigations.

 Yvette litigates matters in U.S. state and federal trial and appellate courts on behalf of global clients.
 She coordinates and tries proceedings in a variety of arbitration venues, serves on the Roster of Neutral Arbitrators for the AAA for commercial litigation matters and on the CPR Panel of Distinguished Neutrals as an arbitrator for the International Institute for Conflict Prevention & Resolution.
 She served as the Vice Chair, Ethics and Investigations Subcommittee of the ABA Corporate Governance Committee.
 She regularly leads complex internal investigations on behalf of companies, board committees, and individual directors and defends companies/directors in shareholder and securities class actions.